-Istanbul’s skyline is a sight to behold.
+Istanbul's skyline is a sight to behold.
 Its Ottoman mosques and Byzantine churches tell a tale of two continents and the empires that sought to take control of this ancient city locked between Asia and Europe.
-Ancient Constantinople is overflowing with sights, and these are the can’t-miss places where you can experience Istanbul’s history.
+Ancient Constantinople is overflowing with sights.
+These are the can't-miss places where you can experience Istanbul's history.

 Otherwise known as Sultanahmet Camii, this glorious mosque is like the icing on Istanbul's cake.
 Its domes and minarets topping the city are easily spotted on a river cruise.
 The place of worship earned its nickname because of the dazzling display of tiles covering the lofty ceiling inside.
 Remove your shoes and be prepared to spend a lot of time craning your neck up, your eyes following the swirling patterns.
 While you stare in wonder, you will also contemplate how such an incredible structure could be built by Ahmed I back in 1609.
 If you want to see a near replica of the Blue Mosque, make the climb to the top of one of Istanbul's hills to the Suleymaniye Mosque, equally as beautiful and not nearly as busy.
 The views from this sprawling complex are unbeatable.